Catalinf1/Cash-withdrawal-from-a-bank-account/README.md

 This is a C++ program that simulates an ATM (Automated Teller Machine) system.
 It allows users to perform basic banking operations, such as checking balance, withdrawing cash, showing user details, and updating mobile number.

 ## Features
--The program uses a Bank class that represents a bank account with some attributes and methods.
+- The program uses a Bank class that represents a bank account with some attributes and methods.

--The program prompts the user to enter their account number and verifies it with the Bank object.
+- The program prompts the user to enter their account number and verifies it with the Bank object.
--The program offers different options for the user to choose from, such as checking balance, withdrawing cash, showing user details, updating mobile number, or exiting the program.
+- The program offers different options for the user to choose from, such as checking balance, withdrawing cash, showing user details, updating mobile number, or exiting the program.
--The program uses a switch statement to execute the corresponding actions based on the user’s choice.
+- The program uses a switch statement to execute the corresponding actions based on the user’s choice.
--The program validates the user’s input and handles errors gracefully.
+- The program validates the user’s input and handles errors gracefully.

 ##Installation
 To run this program, you need to have a C++ compiler installed on your machine.
 You can use any C++ compiler of your choice, such as GCC, Clang, or Visual Studio.
 You also need to clone this repository to your local machine using the following command: